Public Relations Society of America: PRSA code of ethics

+A story on CBS criticized the code: "Show me a PR person who is 'accurate' and 'truthful,' and I'll show you a PR person who is unemployed."

 Research and advocacy

 The Public Relations Society of America and the Association for Education in Journalism and Mass Communication commissioned studies in 1975 and 1987 on the state of public relations in education.
-They found that too many classes were taught by educators with little or no experience in the field and that most didn't have a post-graduate degree.
-Several standards in education were established by the studies, including that 75 percent of coursework for PR professionals be outside the major.
-In 1991, PRSA hosted a Task Force on the Structure and Role on Public Relations, which found that public relations teachers still lacked practical experience.
-In 1993 PRSA published a Professional Career Guide, which classified skills and knowledge that were needed at five different levels of someone's career.
-PRSA also advocates that MBA programs include communications programs, so business executives will be more prepared for a crisis.
+They found that too many classes were taught by educators with little or no experience in the field and that most needed a post-graduate degree.
+The studies established Several standards in education, including that 75 percent of coursework for PR professionals be outside the major.
+In 1991, PRSA hosted a Task Force on the Structure and Role of Public Relations, which found that public relations teachers still needed more practical experience.
+In 1993, PRSA published a Professional Career Guide, which classified skills and knowledge needed at five different levels of someone's career.
+PRSA advocates that MBA programs include communications programs so that business executives will be more prepared for a crisis.

 PRSA advocates for the trust, credibility and respect of public relations as a profession, believing that PR can facilitate open communication that allows for an informed public and supports the democratic process.
 In 1999, a National Credibility Index from PRSA found that PR professionals were among the least credible of professions as a spokesperson.
-The PRSA objected to the actions of the Redner Group in 2011, when the PR firm threatened to blacklist media that gave Duke Nukem negative reviews.
-In 2012 a Senate subcommittee investigated the communications and advertising spend of eleven government agencies.
+The PRSA objected to the actions of the Redner Group in 2011 when the PR firm threatened to blacklist media that gave Duke Nukem negative reviews.
+In 2012, a Senate subcommittee investigated eleven government agencies' communications and advertising spending.
 PRSA opposed the investigation, presenting that the effort dismissed the value of public relations in government.